How to survive an online class.

 If you’re like me, online classes are the bane of your existence.
 My brain is not designed to be successful in an online setting for multiple reasons: I forget about deadlines frequently, I’m easily distracted, and I’m not the best with time management.
-Generally I avoid online classes, because I understand that I’m not designed for them.
-However, this past semester I ended up taking one because it was most convenient for my schedule.
-I have, in my opinion, created the perfect guide to surviving online classes.
+Generally, I avoid online classes because I understand that I’m not designed for them; however this semester I ended up taking one because it was most convenient for my schedule.
+I have, in my opinion, created the perfect (for me), a guide to surviving online classes.

 DISCLAIMER: everyone is different.
 My survival tips work perfectly for me, whether or not they work for you all depends on how you function normally.

 My AB Simon and I send each other reminder texts about things due each week.
-I remind Simon about the discussion post and Simon reminds me when papers are due.
-Part of why having an AB helps me so much is because I do not want to look like an unorganized fool in front of Simon, but I also don’t want to let him down if he forgot about something that is due.
-The fear I have helps remind me that this class exists and I’m taking it.
+I remind Simon about the discussion post, and Simon reminds me when papers are due.
+Part of why having an AB helps me so much is that I don’t want to look like an unorganized fool in front of Simon, but I also don’t want to let him down if he forgot about something that is due.
+The fear I have helps remind me that this class exists, and I’m taking it.

-Another issue I have with online classes is that I need a very specific space to be productive in.
-Part of why I hate working from home is because it is near impossible to create that space in my home.
-It is a little difficult to describe what I need in my space but, I’ll try:
+Another issue I have with online classes is that I need a very specific space to be productive.
+Part of why I hate working from home is that it is near impossible to create that space in my home.
+It is a little difficult to describe what I need in my space but I’ll try:

 Space to write

 Something to fidget with